 3. Fort Wayne Adventure Pass

-The Foellinger-Friemann Botanical Conservatory features beautiful gardens complete with a lovely waterfall, four seasonal exhibits, and a café and gift shop.
-Special events, such as the butterfly exhibit during the spring, also take place throughout the year.
+The Foellinger-Friemann Botanical Conservatory features beautiful gardens with a lovely waterfall, four seasonal exhibits, and a café and gift shop.
+Special events, such as the butterfly exhibit in spring, also occur throughout the year.

 The Fort Wayne Museum of Art features a collection of almost 5,000 works of art that include paintings, drawings, prints, and more.
 It is a museum dedicated to highlighting American history and providing visitors with a stimulating artistic environment.

 Science Central is an amazing place to introduce your children to or encourage their interest in STEM and STEM-based learning.
 With more than 200 exhibits, families can experience hours of interactive opportunities, educational events, and more.